beam-telescopes/USBpix/README.md

 git clone https://[your CERN username]@gitlab.cern.ch/jgrosse/USBpix.git

 which delivers the master branch (trunk).
-For another branch, got to the cloned version and use
+For another branch, go to the cloned version and use

 git checkout [branch name]